The Philadelphia Flyers signed Briere to a US$52-million, eight-year contract on the first day of NHL free agency.

 "It was a no-brainer, I love it in San Jose," Thornton told The Canadian Press.
 "It's perfect for me."

-And as reported by CP last Sunday, the Calgary Flames are close to also signing an extension with captain Jarome Iginla, who like Thornton also was slated to be unrestricted after next season.
-The Flames should have something to announce on Iginla within the next two weeks.
+The Calgary Flames are close to also signing an extension with captain Jarome Iginla, who like Thornton also was slated to be unrestricted after next season.
+They're also working on extension for defenceman Robyn Regehr, another player headed for unrestricted free agency after next season.

 The Pittsburgh Penguins, meanwhile, were closing in on a $24-million, six-year deal to re-sign defenceman Ryan Whitney.
 Sources told CP the deal was not quite done yet but very close.
 Whitney was a restricted free agent.